 Why wait?
 Grab your favorite domain name today!

-Once you have built up your mailing list(s), it’s important to send informative newsletters to your customers on a regular basis.
-These should be automated as much as possible.
-While automation is not a new mail marketing trend, it is a continuing one – and is becoming increasingly important.
+While automation is not a new email marketing trend, it is a continuing one – and is becoming increasingly important.
 In the past, it might have been sufficient to send a message once a week and schedule a dispatch date in advance.
 But now it’s simply not enough.
 Good automation reacts to the users’ behavior.
 This way, you can accompany different users in their purchase decisions.

 Good newsletter automation works via triggers – customer actions.
 Depending on how your customers act (or don’t act), you send an automated, prepared email.
 Simple triggers can be registration or purchase, for example, after which you send a confirmation.
 But it can be more complex if you build chains and let them branch out.
 For example, with well-set automation, you send different messages depending on whether the reader opened your last newsletter or it ended up unopened in the trash.
 A/B tests can also be perfectly controlled by way of email automation.